mozilla/network-pulse/README.md

 URL: https:{review-app-name}.herokuapp.com/

 Opening a PR will automatically create a Review App in the `network-pulse` pipeline.
-Then, a slack bot posts links to Review Apps and GitHub PR in to the mofo-pulse-review-app channel.
+Then, a slack bot posts links to Review Apps and GitHub PR in to the `mofo-ra-pulse` channel.

 This only work for Mo-Fo staff: you will need to manually open a Review App on Heroku for PRs opened by external contributors.